The Yang Practice. Yang is about unlocking the qualities of our inner strength, the Sun

 So the Ashtanga yoga method is a theraputic practice used to strengthen and re-align the body.
 When we develop an inner awareness of the sensations coming from the body and how the body moves within the field of gravity we enter into meditative moments of dynamic stillness.
 As we learn to glide on the sound of the ujjayi breath through the journey of postures in the primary series a recognition & understanding of the intimate relationship between the mind, body and breath begins to emerge as we see the interconnectedness of all phenomena are not seperate but are directly effecting our experience of each posture on our yoga and meditation retreat.

-Peter has modified the sequence of postures for the primary series practice over the years based on his own experience of teaching and listening to practitioners sharing on the retreats.
+Peter has modified the sequence of postures for the primary series practice over the past 20 years based on his own experience of teaching and listening to practitioners sharing on the retreats.
 He has been teaching ashtanga for over a decade.
 His sequence incorparates gentle heart opening and strengthening backbends to counter balance the predominance of the forward bending and his appraoch is to build from the foundation of every posture.
 He emphisizes exploring the edge of sensation and teaches the practices in a way that builds strength and flexibilty by activating muscles to align the body.

 The Sequence of postures begins with suryanamaskara A (sun salutations) which then leads to sun salutation B. This is the foundation from which we build our practice.
 We then move into the standing sequence, followed by the primary series and then closing sequence and these will all be leart on our yoga and meditation retreat here.

 Evening practice of Yin Yoga, Regulating Breath Work & a subtle exploration of the Bandhas (energy locks) with Sue